AsiaR-community/coc/CODE_OF_CONDUCT.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the Global Leadership Team may take any action they deem appropriate, up to and including expulsion from all AsiaR spaces and identification of the participant as a harasser to other AsiaR members or the general public.
+If a participant engages in harassing behavior, we take any action deemed appropriate, up to and including expulsion from all AsiaR spaces and identification of the participant as a harasser to other AsiaR members or the general public.

 This policy is licensed under the Creative Commons Zero license.